 A goal needs to be:

-• Measurable – there needs to be a factor determining if it was delivered or not,
+- Measurable – there needs to be a factor determining whether it was delivered or not.

-• Time-logged – the goal has to have either deadline or a limit on the hours it has to be delivered,
+- Time-logged – the goal has to have either a deadline or a limit on the hours it has to be delivered.

-• Clear – both the vendor and the client need to be clear about what needs to be done – the nature of features, the scope, and the overall functionality.
+- Clear – both the vendor and the client have to be clear about what must be done – the nature of features, the scope, and the overall functionality.

 Having clear information on delivering goals in time and how many people have worked on them is a solid basis to determine the productivity of the team.